stanoddly/GameKit/docs/technical/content.md

 TContent Load(IContentManager contentManager, VirtualFileSystem fileSystem, string path);
 ```

-While accepting stream would be more straighfoward, there might be cases where one content type requires to load several other content types, or where a path is intentionally a directory.
+While accepting stream would be more straighfoward, there might be cases where one content type requires loading several other content types, or where a path is intentionally a directory.
 A good example is [glTF](https://en.wikipedia.org/wiki/GlTF) which can have embedded textures but also external textures.
 External textures could be handled by `ContentManager`, so that's why it's passed alongside `FileSystem` and `path`.

 ## `IContentLoader` isn't an abstract class, but an interface